The Ultimate Guide to Traveling with Dogs

 Once you know the rules for your country, it's time to call the airline.
 Different airlines have different policies for flying with Fido.
 Some allow pets to travel in an airplane’s cabin if their cage is small enough to fit under your seat.
 So if you have a small dog they can fly with you in the cabin.

 If you have a larger dog they are often required to be in the cargo hold in a kennel.
-Depending on the time of year, they won’t fly with your pet because different air pressures and temperature can affect them in the cargo hold.
+Depending on the time of year, they won't fly with your pet because different air pressures and temperature can affect them in the cargo hold.
 Meaning, they could get very sick or worse in the cargo hold in a drastic temperature drop.
-However, Virgin Atlantic has a special “pet travel scheme” that makes sure dogs are comfortable flying.
+However, there is something called a “pet travel scheme” where you can fly to the UK with your pet.
+From there, you can then drive or train to your destination.
+Also, Virgin Atlantic offers another option that makes sure dogs are comfortable flying.
+You'll pay for it, but it's worth it to know they are safe!

 Some who have trouble or anxiety flying can be prescribed an emotional support animal.
 If you get particularly stressed or nervous during flights then you can have your pet travel with you in the cabin.